clivelo/clivelo.github.io/_posts/2021-12-15-hello-world.md

 categories:
 - General
 excerpt: |
-  Hello world! :earth_asia:<br>
+  Hello world :earth_asia:!
 Feel free to bookmark this site for updates about my projects!
 ---

 Hello world!
 Is making my personal website at the age of 26 a bit too late?